alevibhanshu/technical-writing-portfolio/task-manager-user-guide.md

     c.
 Priority

-  3. Click Save
+  iii.
+Click Save

 5) _Editing a Task_

-  1. Select the task from the list
+    i.
+Select the task from the list

-  2. Click Edit
+    ii.
+Click Edit

-  3. Update the required fields
+    iii.
+Update the required fields

-  4. Click Save
+    iv.
+Click Save

 6) _Marking a Task as Completed_

-  1. Click the checkbox next to the task
+  i.
+Click the checkbox next to the task

-  2. Status will change to Completed
+  ii.
+Status will change to Completed

 7) Deleting a Task

-  1. Select the task
+  i.
+Select the task

-  2. Click Delete
+  ii.
+Click Delete

-  3. Confirm deletion
+  iii.
+Confirm deletion

 8) _Error handling_

 | Scenario        | Message                     |
 | --------------- | --------------------------- |
 | Empty task name | “Task name is required”     |